 Continuing Education and Technology

 In regards to orthodontic tools and technology, we’ve been on the forefront.
-We have been putting clear braces on everyone’s “social six” teeth for 25 years.
+We have been putting clear braces on everyone’s “social six” teeth for 27 years.
 I was at the first Invisalign® accreditation course in Queensland, was with ClearCorrect™ from year one in Australia, and was the first practice in Australia to use TP’s Originator® aligner system.
 Now, we have Orchestrate 3D aligners made in house.
 Additionally, we use Temporary Anchorage Devices, autologous transplants, 3D scanning, Cone Beam Computerized Tomography when needed.
 If I think it will help my patients, we get it.
+Together with another orthodontist Craig Scott from Geelong we foundedan Orthodntiic supply company called Collaborative Orthodontics that sellsorthodontic materials to other orthodontists.
+We did this so we could aceess the best materials even when they aren't readily available in Australia.
+Part of my responsibilities for Collaborative are to get the TGA approvals for our products and go to Australian and New Zealnd Orthodontic meetings to answer questions other Orthodontists have about them.
+I can tell you nothing makes you understand the products you use as the grilling you get from the TGA and your colleagues, and I deeply appreciate both of them.

 - Australian Dental Association